1922 Austin twin tornadoes: Aftermath

 The tornadoes cut off telecommunications with South Austin.
 Local chapters of the American Red Cross established a distribution center for relief supplies at the Austin Chamber of Commerce, appealing for donations of clothing and bedding from residents of Travis County.
 Cash donations were also solicited by the chamber of commerce.
-Hundreds of visitors took the city from other towns to observe the devastation caused by the tornadoes.
+Hundreds of visitors took to the city from other towns to observe the devastation caused by the tornadoes.
 Local firemen, police, members of the American Legion, and a detachment of the Texas Rangers secured the St. Edward's University campus and Penn Field to preserve property and belongings left behind by the storms.
-The chambers of commerce of Dallas and San Antonio also offered to assist the city's recovery..
+The chambers of commerce of Dallas and San Antonio also offered to assist the city's recovery.

-Work crews were quickly dispatched to clear debris around the city.
+Work crews were dispatched to clear debris around the city.
 The reconstruction and repair of damaged homes near Deep Eddy, in East Austin, and in the Travis Heights community began within a few days; in some cases, contracts for rebuilding were awarded before noon on May 5.
 St. Edward's University began a fundraising campaign to accrue $250,000 for repairs to campus buildings.
 Students were housed in temporary quarters until the end of the school term in June following the damage to the dormitories.
 The Woodward Manufacturing Company, once a significant contributor to Austin's economy, transitioned into a furniture company after suffering extensive losses.